AdobeDocs/release-notes.en/current.md

 * **Experience Manager as a Cloud Service**

+    Watch the [March 2022 Release Overview video](https://video.tv.adobe.com/v/341465) for a summary of the features added in the 2022.3.0 (March 2022) release.
+Beginning with the video this month, Adobe has enabled localized closed captioning in French (FR), German (DE) and Japanese (JP).

   * [January 2022 Release Overview video](https://video.tv.adobe.com/v/340120) of new features.
   * [December 2021 Release Overview video](https://video.tv.adobe.com/v/339278) of new features.
   * [October 2021 Release Overview video](https://video.tv.adobe.com/v/338253) of new features.